 COVID-19 can impact your mental health as well as your physical health.
 Many Californians are coping with stress related to:

 - California Surgeon General’s Playbook: Stress Relief during COVID-19 (PDF)

-The California Surgeon General, Dr. Nadine Burke Harris, offers a simple guide with things you can do every day to help support your mental and physical health.
+This guide provides actions you can take every day to support your mental and physical health.

 - UCLA Mindful (app)

-Free mobile app which helps you practice mindfulness.
-This can help lessen feelings of stress, and support your mental and physical health.
+Practice mindfulness with this free app.
+This can lessen feelings of stress, and support your mental and physical health.

 - Mindshift (app)

 Take charge of anxiety with resources on this free app.

 Help for parents and kids

 Parents and families are facing a lot during this pandemic.
 Working moms and dads must now be workers, parents, child counselors, and teachers all at once.
 Some parents also face new work environments, job loss, and interpersonal violence.